kh14762/chiral-impulse/README.md

 # chiral-impulse
 co-operative game
   You are a group composed of founders, explorers, & sojourners attempting to bring economic prosperity to your country & allies.
-Adorned with an array of coats, arms, & hats, You must dive into the vast cosmic deep, searching for artifacts and resources to fund your colonization complex.
+Adorned with an array of coats, arms, & hats, You must dive into the vast deep, searching for artifacts and resources to fund your colonization complex.

 ## Abstract Concepts
 ### Countries & Allience's